Permafrost/Tundra/README.md

   * Outputs:
-    * `$document` is the given IData document with all string values trimmed of leading and trailing whitespace characters removed.
+    * `$document` is the given IData document with all string values trimmed of leading and trailing whitespace characters.

 * #### tundra.document.value:uppercase